Updated: Apr 16

 Complete urgent homework and coursework FIRST

 After this, spend the remaining time on revision tasks.
 Revision is not in addition to this study time.
-Revision tasks include: going over flashcards or making them, attempting a past paper and marking it afterwards, attempting to write an essay, writing up notes on core concepts and testing yourself.
+Revision tasks include: going over flashcards or making them, attempting a past paper and marking it afterward, attempting to write an essay, writing up notes on core concepts, and testing yourself.

 Keep your revision ACTIVE.
 See my blog post of my favourite methods here